-"We place shields around their minds, to prevent them from understanding it, and
+"We place shields over their hearts, to prevent them from understanding it

-deafness in their ears.
-And when you preach your Lord, using the Quran alone,
+and deafness in their ears, and when you mention your Lord in the Quran

 The words in 17:46 sound out a clear message yet this too was manipulated by the scholars who find it hard to devote all the religion to the name of God alone.

 The correct translation of 17:46 is as follows:

 “when you mention your Lord in the Quran alone”

 The word "wahdahu" (alone), which is placed immediately after the word "Quran" is masculine as it speaks of the "Quran" which is masculine.